Water

 At the height of lockdown, I have a different cell to circle, four stories up, on a street redolent with Indian spice, the smells of sizzling curries emanating from the pots of Pakistani and Bangladeshi immigrants who have made Calle Carretes their home away from home.
 It is also the month of Ramadan, and every sunset, the sound of praying, normally reserved for mosques, flows from balconies.

-Locked up indoors, the usual pleasures of spring have been difficult to attain.
+Locked up indoors, the usual pleasures of spring have been more distant than usual.
 I did, however, enjoy the rain.
 Three blooming days of it, non-stop clattering of tiny spears.
 The fabled April rains, a mystic, pounding rain, that drummed my senses to a trance.
-For a moment, there was nothing more pleasurable in the world than lying on one’s bed and listening to the elements.
+For a moment, there was nothing more pleasurable than lying on my bed and listening to the drops.

 In Spain it’s easy to fall in love with water, because there’s so little of it.
 And things are richer when they are scarce.
-The spring brighter for not lasting longer, youth more precious, albeit more anxious, for moving on, leaving its water marks on the skin, as wrinkles or waves of sand.
+The spring brighter for not lasting longer, youth more precious for turning into old ages.
+It’s the ephemeral nature of things that makes them wonderful.

 Writers of time immemorial have found meaning in water.
-I can scarcely do them justice here, but a few examples spring to mind.
-Thales, the early Greek philosopher, suggested that water was the primary element, the thing to which everything else reduces.
-He was right in the sense that modern physicists also think that everything exists within a state of flux (or a quantum field).
-The old maxim, change is the only constant, has both material and spiritual import.
+Thales, the early Greek philosopher, suggested that water was the primary element, the state to which everything else reduces.
+Modern physicists also believe that everything exists within a state of flux (or a quantum field).
+The old maxim, change is the only constant, still rings true.

-Thales’ near contemporary, Heraclitus, made his famous remark about rivers and never stepping in the same one twice.
-The Zen Buddhists, who disdain all forms of artifice (like the rain, I might add), consider no-mind and being present in the flow of the moment to be the highest spiritual practice.
+Heraclitus made his famous remark about rivers and never stepping in the same one twice.
+The Zen Buddhists, who disdain artifice, consider no-mind and being present in the flow of the moment to be the highest spiritual practice.
 Before Einstein’s relativity, Newton imagined time as an absolute river, an eternal t, always constant, unswerving, a divinely mandated stream of change.
-Thus the association between water and transient realities ripples across the centuries, to be embraced (Zen Buddhists), admired (Heraclitus) or revered (Newton) but never questioned.
+And so the association between water and transient realities ripples across the centuries.

 Water, Samothraki, 2018, Thomas Helm